Azúcar amargo

-"Azúcar amargo" is a song recorded by Mexican singer Fey from her second album Tierna la Noche.
-The song was written by Mario Ablanedo with his production alongside David Boradoni, and it was released as the album's lead single on 16 October 1996 through Sony Music Entertainment Mexico.
-A dance pop song about a relationship which brings her both joy and pain; the song's title literally means 'bitter sugar', and is used in the context of the term 'bittersweet'.
+"Azúcar amargo" (Bitter sugar) is a song recorded by Mexican singer Fey from her second album, Tierna la Noche (1996).
+Written by Mario Ablanedo and produced by Ablanedo alongside David Boradoni, the song was released as the album's lead single on 16 October 1996, by Sony Music Mexico.
+A dance-pop song, its lyrics describe a romantic relationship that brings both pleasure and suffering; the title, which translates to "bitter sugar", is used in the sense of bittersweet.

-It quickly became a hit song, reaching the number-one in Mexico, Argentina, Chile, Colombia and Peru.
-In the United States, it topped the Latin Pop Airplay and reached number 8 on the Hot Latin Tracks, both from Billboard.
-"Azúcar amargo" is considered Fey's most successful and signature song.
+The song achieved commercial success across Latin America, reaching number one in Mexico, Argentina, Chile, Colombia, and Peru.
+In the United States, it topped Billboards Latin Pop Airplay chart and peaked at number eight on the Hot Latin Tracks chart.
+"Azúcar amargo" is widely regarded as Fey's most commercially successful and signature song.

 Music video

 The music video was directed by Luis de Velasco and premiered in October 1996.
 In the video, Fey is drawing a guy in a room while it's raining, then she is dancing down the rain and is singing the song, the video ends with Fey standing in the floor down the rain then appears a message in a black found that says: "La magia existe apesar de la realidad no temas verla" in English is "Despite reality, magic exists.
 Don't be afraid to see it".